Jackpots reach $615M for Mega Millions, $550M for Powerball

 The Tuesday night Mega Millions jackpot prize is $615 million while the Wednesday evening drawing for Powerball offers a prize of $550 million.

-The $615 million would be the eighth largest jackpot prize in U.S> history while the $550 million would ranks as the 12th largest jackpot.
+The $615 million would be the eighth largest jackpot prize in U.S. history while the $550 million ranks as the 12th largest jackpot.

 Be warned, the odds of winning Powerball are 1 in 292 million while the odds for Mega Millions are 1 in 312 million.